Baebel43/team5capstone/Documentation/Signoffs/Immersion.md

 ### Metting Maximum Rpm Constraint

 The average desk fan has an rpm of around 1300-2000 [reference].
 For the immersion subsytstem, the fans need to rotate fast enough for air to reach the user and also have a large enough range to proportionaly adapt to the users speed.
-A maximum rpm constraint of 2500 has been set, this number will allow the fan to have a speed fast enough to immerse the user when virtually traveling at high speeds, but will also not be too loud ad disrupt immersion.
+A maximum rpm constraint of 2500 has been set, this number will allow the fan to have a speed fast enough to immerse the user when virtually traveling at high speeds, but will also not be too loud and disrupt immersion.

-(explanation)

-According to the datasheet of the fan CFM-A225C-020-350-22, it has a maximum rpm of 2100 [2].
+According to the datasheet of the fan CFM-A225C-020-350-22, it has a maximum rpm of 2000 [2].
 This is a good speed for the fan as it allows enough speed to create sufficient airflow but stays unders the constraint of 2500 rpm.

 ### Meeting Output Noise Level Constraint